Hudsonsue/GMIT-project-2018-programming-scripting/README.md

 Irisdataset.py and seabornplots.py contain additional comments and references not contained herein.

+**Run Irisdataset.py**
+When prompted select whether to dislay any text ouput or save to file.
+If you select to save output you will find it in *generalstats.txt*, otherwise it will display on your terminal.
+Output from the section of code that uses pandas describe to summarise the entire dataset will be saved as CSV in *summary.csv*and can be opened with excel to view.
+Two plots are contained in this file and will be saved as *petal.png* (a scatter plot of petal width and length) and *sepal.png* (a scatter plot of sepal width and length).
+**Please note**
-Please note when running irisdataset.py and seaborn.py that plots remain open and the programme pauses until closed by users.
+* when running irisdataset.py plots remain open and the programme pauses until closed by users.
 Despite research I was unable to find a way to allow the program to carry on with open plots.
+* I was unable to distinguish species by colour in these plots, I have left as comments some of my attempt to distinguish by colour in the petal characteristics plot code.
+One approach I was trying was to use if statements to assign colour by species name.
+I had to stop trying as it was holding up my project!
+**Run seabornplots.py**
+This programme imports the seaborn library and contains plots based on using seaborn.
+Sepal characteristics

 ## Code language ##
 All coding is [Python 3.6.5](https://www.python.org/)